Cynthia Weil: Life and career

+In 1987, she was inducted with her husband into the Songwriters Hall of Fame.
+In 1988, Weil won two awards at the 30th Annual Grammy Awards for co-writing "Somewhere Out There" from the animated film An American Tail: Song of the Year and Best Song Written for Visual Media.

-In 1987, she was inducted with her husband, Mann, into the Songwriters Hall of Fame.
-In 2004, Mann and Weil's They Wrote That?, a musical revue based on their songs, opened in New York.
+In 2004, Mann and Weil's They Wrote That? a musical revue based on their songs, opened in New York.
 In it, Mann sang and Weil related stories about the songs and their personal history.

-Weil, along with Mann; was named among the 2010 recipients of Ahmet Ertegun Award from the Rock and Roll Hall of Fame and was the first woman to receive the honor.
-At the ceremony at the Waldorf-Astoria, which was telecast on the Fuse TV cable network, songwriter Carole King inducted Mann and Weil and other songwriting colleagues from the 1950s and early 1960s, including Ellie Greenwich (posthumously) and Jeff Barry, Otis Blackwell (posthumously), Mort Shuman, and Jesse Stone (posthumously).
-"From the bottom of my heart and with the greatest humility," Ms. Weil said in her acceptance, "I thought you guys would never ask."
-Eric Burdon of the Animals and Ronnie Spector of the Ronettes performed at the ceremony.
-In 2011 Mann and Weil received the Johnny Mercer Award—the highest honor from the Songwriters Hall of Fame.
+Weil and Mann were inducted into the Rock and Roll Hall of Fame in 2010 in the Ahmet Ertegun Award category.
+"From the bottom of my heart and with the greatest humility," Weil said in her acceptance, "I thought you guys would never ask."
+In 2011, Mann and Weil received the Johnny Mercer Award, the highest honor from the Songwriters Hall of Fame.

 In 2015, Weil published her first novel, I'm Glad I Did, a mystery set in 1963.

+Weil was inducted into the Women Songwriters Hall of Fame in 2023.

+Weil died at home in Beverly Hills, California, on June 1, 2023, at age 82.